TysonReimer/ORR-Algorithm/README.md

 from [here](https://bit.ly/UM-bmid) folder in the `../data/` folder of this repository.

+Note: A newer version of ORR which incorporates enhanced physics modelling and GPU acceleration is available [here](https://github.com/TysonReimer/ORR-EPM).

 1. T. Reimer and S. Pistorius, "An optimization-based approach to radar image reconstruction in breast microwave sensing," _Sensors_, vol. 21, no. 24, 2021.